Firecracker: Philippines

 Fireworks and firecrackers are widely available throughout the Philippines and both Republic Act 7183 and Executive Order 28 were enacted to regulate and to control the sale, distribution, manufacture and use of firecrackers for public safety.
 Under Republic Act 7183, there are certain firecrackers that are legal such as Judas' belt and the prohibition of a certain firecracker and pyrotechnic devices shall be determined by the Director-General of the Philippine National Police.
 Although, there are cities in the Philippines banning all kinds of firecrackers and those cities are Muntinlupa (since 2013), Olongapo (since 2008) and Davao City (since 2001).
 Injuries involving the use or ingestion of "Piccolo" sticks account for the majority of firecracker-related incidents in the country.
 However, in December 2020, firecrackers were banned in some areas of Metro Manila to prevent injuries and avoid mass gatherings in the region due to the COVID-19 pandemic.
 For example, Mayor Joy Belmonte of Quezon City said that fireworks and firecracker use is strictly prohibited in basketball courts, streets and public spaces, and can only be used in designated firecracker zones.
 Some provinces and municipalities outside of Metro Manila also imposed a firecracker ban to make sure that minimum health protocols will be observed during the new year celebration.

 Singapore

 A partial ban on firecrackers was imposed in March 1970 after a fire killed six people and injured 68.
 This was extended to a total ban in August 1972, after an explosion that killed two people. and an attack on two police officers attempting to stop a group from letting off firecrackers in February 1972.
-However, in 2003, the government allowed firecrackers to be set off during the festive season.
+Since, in 2003, the government allowed firecrackers to be set off during the festive season, but only by government approved and appointed personnel.
+As such, private individuals are still prohibited from setting off fireworks and firecrackers.
 At the Chinese New Year light-up in Chinatown, at the stroke of midnight on the first day of the Lunar New Year, firecrackers are set off under controlled conditions by the Singapore Tourism Board.
-Other occasions where firecrackers are allowed to be set off are determined by the tourism board or other government organizations.
-However, their sale is not allowed.
+Other occasions where firecrackers are allowed to be set off are determined by the tourism board or other government organisations.
+Private sale and importation of fireworks and firecrackers is prohibited.